panpiort8/dl-project/README.md

 ### Methodology

 0. Implement using ViT as the pretrained transformer.
-1. Train FPT on all datasets with default parameters set, but with ViT as pretrained transformer:
+1. Train Visual Frozen Pretrained Transformer (V-FPT) on all datasets with default parameters set, but with ViT as pretrained transformer:

 ```python
 experiments_params = dict(